sandersn/sandersn.github.io/reviews-hp-reverb-vr.md

 Overall, I feel like this is a good end-of-2nd-gen headset if you can find it for cheap enough.
 It nails some aspects of the experience, but has real shortcomings in many others.
 It's nothing like a 3rd generation product that manages to address all aspects of the experience adequately for a decent price.
 And HP seems to agree with me, since I feel like the company is treating this like the last headset they'll make for a while; the Black Friday sale felt like an attempt to clear out inventory.
 VR gaming is likely headed for a dormant period, so if you're an enthusiast, the Reverb, the Index or the PSVR2 are your best options for the 2nd generation.

 I've been pretty critical, but I like this headset.
 If you can find it for less than $600, and have a way to replace the ridiculous controllers, I'd recommend it.

+## Addendum: 2025 Postscript

+This was a bad recommendation.
+After abandoning Windows Mixed Reality software, Microsoft [went on to **disable** all Windows Mixed Reality headsets in a Windows Update](https://www.uploadvr.com/windows-11-24h2-kills-windows-mr-support/) in late 2024.
+You should to gauge Microsoft's interest in their closed-source software closely before you decide how much to rely on it.